Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Replaced "L" to Loop through the swarm of fleets. by "L" to Loop through overlapping fleets.
+(Thanks williams482)
+- Fixed stagate redirection bug:
+  - launch a fleet from a colony with a stargate to a colony without stargate.
+  - One year later, redirect the fleet to another colony with a stargate.
+  - time to arrival was always 1 year!
+- New players will get the Help popup on their firts play.
+- Fixed a restart crash; with Spiral arm galaxy, when randomly selected, when swapping home world.
 - Fixed Governor "Honor Promise" conflict with "No Relation Bar" AI.
 - Improved looping through overlapping fleets:
   - The Zoom factor is now taken into account.